-Activity funds may be audited periodically by the District's Assistant Business Manager.
-The purpose of these audits is to determine if the policies and procedures established for activity funds are followed correctly and in a businesslike manner, and also to determine that the transactions and balances as reported on the annual reports are an accurate summary of activity fund receipts and disbursements.
+The District's Business Office may audit activity funds periodically.
+The purpose of these audits is to determine if the policies and procedures established for activity funds are followed correctly and in a businesslike manner, and to determine that the transactions and balances as reported on the annual reports are an accurate summary of activity fund receipts and disbursements.
 The Chief Financial Officer will discuss the results with the campus principal if a problem is detected.

-The principal may request a special audit if a situation or event warrants it.
+The principal may request a special audit if a situation or event warrant it.

-In conjunction with the District's annual audit, activity funds will be randomly selected for review by the external auditors.
+In conjunction with the District's annual audit, the external auditors will randomly select activity funds for review.